xggyh/opencv2-api-for-face-detection/README.md

 * WiderFace medium evaluation dataset<br>
 * WiderFace hard evaluation dataset<br>

-When the backbone is resnet,the accuracy is higher and perform better, but when used mobilenet as the backbone the inference speed is much faster.
-So the two backbones can be selected according to actual conditions of use.
+When we used resnet50 as the backbone,the accuracy is higher and model performed better, but when we used mobilenet as the backbone the inference speed was much faster.
+So the two backbones could be selected according to actual conditions of use.

 | backbone | accuracy on tv-dev | accuracy on tv-test | accuracy on widerface easy | accuracy on widerface medium | accuracy on widerface hard |
 |:--------:|:------------------:|:-------------------:|:--------------------------:|:----------------------------:|:--------------------------:|